 In this rapidly changing world, the role a school plays in preparing children for facing unique and complex situations, responsibilities and challenges in the future is important.
-It is the responsibility of Cumnor Primary school to provide opportunities for our children to thrive under a common set of values that inform and instil beliefs that will stay with them long after they leave us.
-This document outlines these values, which we believe will provide foundation stones for our children’s future.
+It is the responsibility of Cumnor Primary School to provide rich opportunities for our children to thrive under a common set of values that inform and instil behaviours that will stay with them long after they leave us.
+This document outlines these values, which we believe will provide the foundation stones for our children’s future.

 Passion for learning

 We ensure that a love and enthusiasm for continued learning is nurtured and fostered so that learning remains exciting, stimulating and enjoyable.
 The key to this is to instil confidence in our own abilities, skills and attitudes so that we approach and adapt to new situations and problems positively.
 We encourage pupils to take an active part in their education by providing them with choices wherever possible, listening and responding positively to all they have to say and making lessons memorable through innovative planning, tailored to the individual, supplemented with external visitors and experiences.

 We believe in developing a child’s intrinsic motivation to do their best, celebrate success and be resilient and overcome adversity.
 We develop independent thinking whilst working well with others, a sense of curiosity, an ability to approach problems from alternative angles and flexibility to achieve goals.
 To lead by example in striving for excellence in their work, our staff are energetic and positive, praise effort and celebrate success.